 And SumoPaint offers photo editing, along with a lot of other free creation tools!

-Due to all of this competition, Adobe has released a free, ultra-basic, chopped down and rather hampered version of its Photoshop.
+Thanks to this rise in free creative software, Adobe also has some no-cost offerings.
+Adobe has released a free, ultra-basic, chopped down and rather hampered version of its photo-editing software.
 It’s called Photoshop Express, and it installs as an app.
 You may download it on Android devices as well as Apple devices.
 And the Microsoft Store offers it as a free download for Windows computers.